 The IRS considers a couple married if your wedding took place by December 31 of the tax year.
 This is important because being married can affect how you file your taxes.

 Upon marriage, you can now choose to file either Married Filing Jointly or Married Filing Separately.
-Most people find that Married Filing Jointly offers the lower tax obligation.
-However, some people find that filing their tax return as Married Filing Separately gives them the better return.
+Most people find that Married Filing Jointly offers a lower tax obligation.
+However, some people find that filing their tax return as Married Filing Separately gives them a better return.

 I’d love to tell you there is a blanket rule for determining which is best for your situation, but you really should consider all aspects of your return before deciding how to file.
 This includes considering factors such as tax deductions and credits, whether you itemize your deductions, retirement account participation, and other factors.

 Many people find it best to do their return both ways and choose whichever method is most favorable.
 Thankfully, many software programs will automatically run the calculations for you.